TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 The `queryClient.prefetchQuery()` method should now only be used for prefetching scenarios where the result is not relevant.

-Use the `queryClient.fetchQueryData()` method to get the query data or error:
+Use the `queryClient.fetchQuery()` method to get the query data or error:

 ```js
 // Prefetch a query: